Haschwalt29/VisionFlow/docs/NETLIFY_DEPLOYMENT.md

 ## Troubleshooting

+### Secrets Scanning Issues

+If you get "Secrets scanning found secrets in build" errors:

+1. **Disable secrets scanning** (see step 3 above)
+2. **Check** that no `.env` files are committed to your repository
+3. **Verify** that environment variables are set via Netlify UI, not in config files

+Common secret scanning triggers:
+- Hardcoded URLs in source code
+- Environment variables in `node_modules` (false positives)
+- API keys accidentally committed

 ### Build Failures

+- **Node version**: Ensure NODE_VERSION=18 is set in Netlify environment variables
 - **Check**: Node.js version compatibility
 - **Verify**: All dependencies install correctly
 - **Review**: Build logs for specific errors